jfbus/autoconfig/README.md

 ## Caveats

-* Only a single file is loaded,
+* Only a single config file is supported,
-* Values types are supported only if the underlying format supports them.
-INI does not support slices.
+* Values types are supported only if the underlying format supports them (e.g. INI does not support slices).

 ## TODO